GabrielH-02/Harmony-Haven-Hotels/README.md

 * I have tested the site on multiple browsers, such as; Chrome, Safari and Firebox.
 * The site and all of its pages are responsive to all devices and have a clear and organized format.
 I have tested this by using dev tools on Chrome as well as sharing the link to the site on my other devices.
 The site also has been tested and its structure also adapts to the screen size.
-* All the information on the site is clear and visible as well and the contrast of colour is well set and it is readable and easy to understand.
-I have also shared the site with other people to have an understanding of other views on the site and all came to the same result that the site is easy to read and understand.
+* All the information on the site is clear and visible and the contrast of colour is well set and is readable and easy to understand.
+I have also shared the site with other people to have an understanding of their views on the site and they all came to the same result that the site is easy to read and understand.
 * I have made sure that all links to other sections of the page work, as well as I tested links that open tabs and/or open contact applications all work perfectly.
 As well as this I have tested the hover function on all linked items on the site and they all work.
 * Finally, I have made sure that the form inputs are required and only the appropriate value for the form to be submitted.
 I have done this by removing the temporary ‘Let’s go’ button with a submit input, and it confirms that the other inputs work perfectly.